RasheedaK/RetailStoreApp/README.md

 A retail store is trying to come up with a mobile app for its customers that can help customers browse products and create a cart with products that they wish to purchase.<br/>
 List of products should be available in the app.
-The products available in app are:<br/>
+The products available in the store app are:<br/>
      Product-Category<br/>
      Microwave oven        -Electronics<br/>
      Television            -Electronics<br/>